MobilePayDev/MobilePay-TransactionReporting-API/docs/index.md

 This document explains how to make a technical integration to the MobilePay Transaction Reporting product.
 The intended audience is technical integrators from merchant itself, or from Partner Banks.

-Please note: Our reconciliation API is not available in the sandbox environment.
+Please note: Our Transaction Reporting API is not available in the sandbox environment.